talisainen/Scriptor-Jekyll-Theme/_posts/2025-01-09-a-systematic-literature-review-on-applicability-of-robot-assistants .md

 We are thrilled to announce the publication of our latest research paper: "A Systematic Literature Review on Applicability of Robot Assistants in Higher Education".

 📚 Authors: Fuad Budagov, Janika Leoste, Mohammad Tariq Meeran & Tarmo Robal

+👉 Check out the paper here: [**A Systematic Literature Review on Applicability of Robot Assistants in Higher Education**](https://link.springer.com/chapter/10.1007/978-3-031-73538-7_3)
 <!--more-->

 This systematic literature review, conducted using the Kitchenham approach, examines the period from January 2019 to February 2024, analyzing 30 key studies that showcase the potential of robots in: